-A maximum dose of 40 mg E5501 will be permitted for upward titration and a minimum dose level titration of 5 mg E5501 will be permitted for downward titration.
-If the platelet count remains $> 250 \times 109$ /L after 3 consecutive weeks, the subjects concomitant ITP medication should, if possible, be down titrated provided a) the subject is in the concomitant ITP medication reduction period of the Core Study (i.e., Visits 8 to 13) or b) maintenance period/concomitant ITP medication reduction period of the Extension Phase (i.e., Visits E9 to E31).
+A maximum of two dose level titration steps from the starting dose (i.e., 20-mg E5501/50-mg eltrombopag) will be permitted for both upward titration and downward titration in the Core Study.
+After two downward titrations from the starting dose, if the platelet count remains > 250×109 /L after 3 consecutive weeks, the subjects concomitant ITP medication should, if possible, be down titrated provided a) the subject is in the concomitant ITP medication reduction period of the Core Study (i.e., Visits 8 to 13) or b) maintenance period/concomitant ITP medication period of the Extension Phase (i.e., Visits E9 to E31).
 Otherwise, the subject should be discontinued.